 I n a world filled with labels such as “Serial Monogamy,” “Polyamory,” and “Hookup Culture”, is a committed relationship still important?
 I’ve heard all about the downsides of “till death do us part.”
 But what are the benefits, if any?
+What does commitment even mean?
 Why should I commit myself, to you?

 There is perhaps no more singularly descriptive definition of a traditional marriage than the word commitment.
 But today, the definition is blurring — or dare I say, smearing.
-According to Google, commitment is “the state or quality of being dedicated to a cause, activity, etc.” And even though this is a great “dictionary definition”, in reality, commitment as it pertains to relationship is so much more.
-While not mutually exclusive, commitment supplants love, romance, and even soulmate as the most important ingredient in building a long-lasting, meaningful, and successful relationships.
-In a deeper sense — commitment actually creates the culmination of all of the above.
+According to the Oxford Dictionary, commitment is “the state or quality of being dedicated to a cause, activity, etc.” And even though this is a great dictionary definition, in reality, commitment as it pertains to relationships is so much more.
+While not mutually exclusive, commitment supplants love, romance, and even soul-mate as the most important ingredient in building long-lasting, meaningful, and successful relationships.
+In a deeper sense — commitment actually enables the culmination of all of the above.

 I’ll never forget the first time I saw my wife.
-Parked outside my freshman dorm at Grinnell College, I was in the middle of unloading my father’s station-wagon when she walked down the outside steps of my new home and stood, smiling.
+Parked outside my freshman dorm at Grinnell College, I was in the middle of unloading my father’s station-wagon when she walked down the steps of my new home and stood, smiling.
 Radiating in the Iowa sunshine, I’ve yet to see anything more beautiful.
 Something inside of my chest moved, and at the same time, both an intense excitement and deep calm hit me hard.
-Excitement because I knew that she would somehow be mine.
-Calm, because I knew that somehow, she would be mine.
+Excitement because I knew that we would somehow be together.
+Calm, because I knew that somehow, we would be together.

 Between the drama, romance, and more drama that ensued, the notion of real commitment never came to mind.
-It wasn’t until years later, after we officially tied the knot, that I began grappling with the word commitment.
-And it wasn’t for another decade after that, that I began grappling with the what commitment really means, in actuality — like, for real.
+It wasn’t until years later, after we officially tied the knot, that I began grappling with the challenge of commitment.
+And it wasn’t for another decade after that, that I began grappling with what commitment actually means.

 Turns out, the verb form of commitment — i.e. committed is a much more accurate descriptor of what it means to be married.
 Because being committed is not a thing — it’s a verb — a way of being.
 And it’s a way of being that follows a decision — that failure is not an option; that I will see this through to the end.

-I disagree with Google.
+I disagree with Oxford.
 Commitment is not just “being dedicated to a cause.”
 It is the framework that creates trust, safety and love.
-It inspires real romance, allows for true intimacy, and connects soulmates for a lifetime.
-The legacy forged by being committed is the greatest gift we can give to our wives and children, and it becomes the greatest privilege that Gd has bestowed upon us.
+It inspires real romance, allows for true intimacy, and connects soul-mates for a lifetime.
+The legacy forged by being committed is the greatest gift we can give to our wives and children, and it becomes the greatest privilege that God has bestowed upon us.